May 30 1970 – The arrival of our third daughter Katie Victoria

 Essentially, the original integral garage (big white door in left hand photo) was made into an extra room entered via the kitchen (window to right of old garage door).
 A double precast concreted garage was erected alongside the house on the left – not visible on the photograph.

-At the time of writing this (2018), the present owners have made extensive alterations and improvements to the house including a big extension to the side and even a swimming pool.
+At the time of writing this (2022), the present owners have made extensive alterations and improvements to the house including a big extension to the side and even a swimming pool in the back garden.

 Summer 1971.
-A pleasant farm holiday near Bridlington
+A pleasant farm holiday near Bridlington, East Yorkshire

 A pleasant and different holiday which the girls seemed to enjoy to the extent that we went again the following year.